Unifying Circumstellar Environment in Broad-Lined Type Ic Radio Supernovae Towards Off-axis Gamma-Ray Burst Exploration: Diversity of Radio Light Curves

+In this section, we systematically study a diversity of radio light curves contributed by SNe and GRB afterglows.
+We adopt $\Gamma_0=100$ and $\theta_{\rm jet}=0.05$ rad for the GRB model and $M_{\rm ej}=1.5M_\odot$ and $E_{\rm ej}=4\times10^{51}$ erg for the SN model.
+Since the peak time of the GRB radio afterglow strongly depends on the shock dynamics and geometry due to the relativistic Doppler effect \citep{2017MNRAS.472.4953L,2020ApJ...896..166R}, we focus mainly on the diversity of radio afterglow light curves in a wide range of isotropic equivalent energy $E_{\rm iso}$ and viewing angle $\theta_{\rm obs}$ in the following discussion.

-Based on the shock wave dynamics given in the previous section, we calculate the energy distribution of non-thermal electrons by Eq. (\ref{eq:Ngamma}) and synchrotron radiation.
+Based on the shock wave dynamics given in Section \ref{sec:mm}, we calculate the energy distribution of non-thermal electrons by Eq. (\ref{eq:Ngamma}) and synchrotron radiation.
+To calculate the observed radio flux $F_{\nu}$, we adopt the source distance as $D_{\rm L}=100$ Mpc and $z=0.024$.
 We use $\epsilon_{\rm e}=10^{-1}$, $\epsilon_{\rm B}=10^{-2}$ for both the GRBs and the SNe models for simplicity.
 Meanwhile, we adopted $p=2.5$ for the GRBs \citep{1998ApJ...497L..17S} and $p=3.0$ for the SNe model \citep{2006ApJ...641.1029C}.
+The independent choice of the spectral index $p$ is due to the different efficiency of the diffusive shock acceleration.
+GRB has typically large $\gamma_m\approx600\Gamma_{\rm }$ \citep{1998ApJ...497L..17S} so that non-thermal electrons can be efficiently accelerated.
+However, SN has small $\gamma_m\sim1$ so that diffusive shock acceleration becomes inefficient, resulting in the softening of the particle spectra compared to GRB and theoretical expectation \citep{2012ApJ...758...81M,2013ApJ...762L..24M}.

 The radio SNe are suppressed by SSA in the early stage of the evolution.
 As the shock wave expands, the SSA frequency shifts to the lower frequency due to the decrease in the number density and magnetic field strength.
 The radio flux peaks when the SSA frequency $\nu_{\rm a}$ passes the radio frequency: $\nu_{\rm obs}=\nu_{\rm a}$.